 In honor of National Reading Month, we rounded up 8 favorite book subscriptions for kids, and it’s a great place to start if you’re considering a gift for a kid who loves to read.
-From books for little feminists to subscriptions featuring Black characters to books that come with costumes, for kids who love to act out their favorite stories!
+Above: The Reading Bug Box, curated by the child’s book lovers and experts at the a beloved indie children’s bookstore in California, specifically for babies or children.
+But read about 7 other book subscriptions for kids, including books for little feminists, subscriptions featuring Black characters, and books that come with costumes.

 Or, for kids from preschool on up who prefer to read on their devices and like the flexibility of having, literally, an entire library at their fingertips, an Epic! ebook subscription is a fantastic gift.
 The digital and audio books in their collection are the ones our kids are really wanting to read — like Timmy Failure, Nancy Clancy, Big Nate, Olivia and thousands more.

 Got older kids? we love the YA book subscription boxes from Uppercase for their smart selection of new books our kids haven’t read yet.
 Having their inside scoop on what’s getting all the buzz from the publishers is big.
 In addition to the brand new hardcover book you get each month, the box also includes other small gifts like a handmade accessory or cool bookmark.

 9 subscription gift ideas for STEAM-loving kids of any age